 WHAT IS THE MINNESOTA STATUTE OF LIMITATIONS FOR A CHILD?

-Our personal injury lawyers are frequently asked if the statute of limitations for a child is different than an adult.
-For adults in general, with most injury cases, the statute of limitations in Minnesota is six years.
+Our personal injury attorneys are frequently asked if the statute of limitations for a child is different than an adult, or how long does a child have to sue if they are injured in an accident.
+For adults in general, with most injury cases, the statute of limitations in Minnesota is six years from the date of the accident.
 However, there are many exceptions to this rule that have shorter limitations periods, so you should definitely talk to an attorney soon after your accident so that we can explain the limitations period for your particular case.
 For example, there are some situations where if the injury occurred because of the condition of property, e.g. if someone tripped and fell in a parking lot, the statute of limitations could be two years.
 Also the statute of limitations in medical malpractice cases is generally four years.
 The limitations period for a wrongful death claim in MN is usually three years.
 There are also different requirements for cases against bars for a drunk driver accident, the government, and other situations.

 WHEN IS THE BEST TIME TO SETTLE A CHILD’S CASE?